 $position );

-To simplify adding spaces between toolbar items, you may use the
+To simplify adding spaces between toolbar items, you may use the following functions:

 $toolbar->append_space();